caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 - Reading: Avoid reading any literature (either online or physical) that's not written in English.
 Google everything in English.
 I recommend subscribing to a collection in Medium or Dev with a topic you're interested in.
 Read only the most upvoted as those will normally be written much better.
 Pick up a non-fiction book on Kindle or your bookstore and read it.
 Become comfortable reading content in English.

 - Listening: This is critical to your success as a Toptal talent and, in general, as a remote worker for top companies.
 I recommend watching YouTube videos on TED talks.
 Put it first with subtitles, and repeat it without subtitles.
-You should be able to understand 80-90% of what you listen.
+You should be able to understand 80-90% of what you listen to.
 Keep doing this, every single day, and you'll greatly improve your listening.
 I recommend avoiding practicing with songs: it's much harder to understand (I was told it was a good idea, I picked Eminem, it didn't work) and it doesn't depict a formal environment as a remote work setup

 - Writing: Practice answering any of the sample questions on a piece of paper.
 See section below.

 - Speaking: Personally, I find self-talking to be the most effective way to practice speaking fluency.
 You won't probably improve pronunciation but you will surely get better at your fluency.
-Read your answers outloud (from writing) to yourself.
+Read your answers out loud (from writing) to yourself.
 Do this over and over again.
 You'll see how, over the weeks, your brain form neural connections that allow you to think and speak much more fluently.

 ### Sample questions